Vault Server Installation

 The Vault Server can connect to SQL Server via Windows Authentication or SQL Server Authentication.
 If you choose SQL Server Authentication, please verify SQL Server is set up to allow SQL Server Authentication

-When installing Vault Server with SQL Server Express, use .\sqlexpress instead of (local) or use machinename\sqlexpress, since SQL Express is installed as an instance.
+When installing Vault Server with SQL Server Express, use ".\sqlexpress" or "machinename\sqlexpress" instead of (local) for the SQL Server name, since SQL Express is installed as an instance.

 If you select Windows Authentication, the account of the logged in Windows user who is running the Vault installer must be a full SQL administrator.
 The installer will not prompt for alternative Windows Authentication credentials.